Teaching methods are freely inspired by Design Thinking and its educational versions:

 Learn more about the mobile school

-50% of the courses are delivered in English, for two reasons:
+Some of the courses and works are delivered in English, for two reasons:

 1/ Professional English is essential today for properly accomplishing any profession in the events field for both market diversification issues and job mobility.